-From Carey's Hut the walkway climbs above the hut, then branches in two.
-The left branch is a very rough 4WD track, crossing the confluence of the Mararoa River and the Windon Burn.
-This branch of the track then continues for three hours to the Forks Hut (4 bunks).
-The right branch continues on the walkway to Boundary Hut.
+From Careys Hut the walkway climbs beyond the hut, then splits into two branches.
+The right branch continues on to Boundary Hut (4 bunks).
+The left branch is a very rough 4WD track that crosses the confluence of Mararoa River and Windon Burn and then continues for 3 hr to Forks Hut (4 bunks).

 Boundary Hut to Taipo Hut

 Distance: 12 km

 From the hut cross the swingbridge and follow marker posts on the true right of the Mararoa River.
 The track sidles up along the toe of the hill and the true right of the valley and continues onto Taipo Hut.
 Access to the hut on the north side of the river is by swingbridge.